offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    +----------------------------------           +----------------------------------
    ```

-   This effectively becomes an optimization problem.
-For any non-trivial input, the search space is too massive for a straight-forward algorithm to work.
+   For a non-trivial input, the search space is too massive for a straight-forward algorithm to work.
 As such, heuristics are commonly used instead.

    ```{note}
    See farthest first traversal heuristic.